 A comprehensive review of these minimum parking standards and policies prescribed in Indian Cities along with car ownership, public transport plans is required to analyse the current situation.
 It is imperative to assess the true costs of parking which are generally conceived as free or a low priced amenity.
 The current car-centric planning has been a recipe for disaster with metropolises being designed around parking facilities rather than people resulting in wastage of space, public money as well as adding to environmental costs.

 Alternative approaches to tackle these parking minimums are crucial going forward for enhancing our urban ecosystems.
-What these alternatives are, need careful evaluation and how best can these be incorporated to arrive at solutions which address the misallocation of public urban space.
+These alternatives need careful evaluation and how best these can be incorporated to arrive at solutions that address the misallocation of public urban space.